 This week, I got dangerously close to falling into the trap of burnout.
 I got dangerously close to giving into complacency, but I didn’t.
 I didn’t give in because I was able to protect and cleanse my energy.

 By respecting my energy, I can show up better.
 Be better for my peers.
-More supportive to the black community.
+More supportive to those marginalized communities that need support.

 No longer are the days of working late, crying in the car on the way home, and still just managing to meet the bare minimum.

 It’s okay to feel like you are treading water.
 But, you are stronger than you believe and your voice matters.
 You owe it to yourself (and those you are standing up for) to balance your energy and show up in your fullest, most authentic self.
 I hope these strategies have

 I am offering the 3 Days to Ground Yourself Challenge to teach you strategies that can mitigate your stressors and nurture the Root Chakra needs and imbalances.
 Join now to learn more about how to protect your energy during stressful times.